wqhuang-ustc/HA-elasticsearch/README.md

    sudo pip install -r requirements.txt
    ```
 4. **Update the Ansible inventory file using the info of VMs created above**
-   Vagrant will generate the inventory automatically while launching the VMs in `.vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory`, check this inventory and confirm the details of each nodes, update it if necessary.
+   Vagrant will generate the inventory automatically while launching the VMs in `.vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory`, check this inventory and confirm the details of each node, update it if necessary.
 5. **Review and modify parameters under "inventory/sample/group_vars" according to your environment and requirements**
    ```
    vim inventory/sample/group_vars/all/all.yml